-Skulls of the pigs used in the festivals are displayed outside the houses as a symbol of social status.
+Skulls of the pigs and other animals used in the festivals are displayed outside the houses as a symbol of social status.

 Among the communities I have visited which I have found to be one of the major contributors of making my Beckelian experience worthwhile would be the hike to Mt.
 Camiling.
 Mt.
 Camiling is located outside Beckel and I must agree with Ate Rose, one of the charity workers and our tour guide, that going to Mt.
 Camiling is one of the most difficult and treacherous hikes.
 This is mainly the reason why mass was held only once a month there in Mt.
 Camiling.
 I wasn’t geared up for the climb wearing very thin socks inside a pair of Chuck shoes (definitely a no-no for hiking), a heavy camera and a backpack, I felt nothing more but shaking knees, aching feet with calluses all over and a sweating, weary body.